opensuiwallet/chrome-kit-docs/docs/Components/ConnectButton.md

 order: 2
 ---

-# ConnectButton
+# ConnectWalletButton

-ConnectButton is a component with UI, which has bound events and can be released to the page to directly connect to the wallet plug-in.
-We recommend using `ConnectButton` component to integrate OpenSui wallet kit.
+ConnectWalletButton is a component with UI, which has bound events and can be released to the page to directly connect to the wallet plug-in.
+We recommend using `ConnectWalletButton` component to integrate OpenSui wallet kit.

 ## Usage

 ```
-import { ConnectButton, WalletKitProvider } from "@opensui/wallet-kit";
+import { ConnectWalletButton, WalletKitProvider } from "@opensui/wallet-kit";

 function App() {
   return (
     <WalletKitProvider>
       //...
-      <ConnectButton>Connect Wallet</ConnectButton>
+      <ConnectWalletButton>Connect Wallet</ConnectWalletButton>
       //...
     </WalletKitProvider>
   );